Lease Extension Calculator London | Leasehold Extension

 Q: What is 'marriage value'?

 A: Marriage value is the increase in the value of a property that occurs when a lease is extended.
-It is the difference between the value of the property with the existing lease and the value of the property with a longer lease.
+It is the difference between the property's value with the existing lease and the property with a longer lease.

 Q: How long does a lease extension take?

-A: The length of time it takes to extend a lease varies depending on the circumstances.
-Typically, the process takes between six and 12 months, but it can take longer if there are disputes or negotiations over the lease extension terms.
+A: The time to extend a lease varies depending on the circumstances.
+Typically, the process takes six to 12 months, but it can take longer if disputes or negotiations over the lease extension terms exist.

 Q: What is the right to manage?